Voting Rights Act

 Over the years, court cases have shaped Section 2 of the VRA.
 In Thornburg v Gingles (1986), the Supreme Court set rules for proving vote dilution.
 It focused on racial bloc voting with strong evidence needed.

-In Bartlett v Strickland (2009), the Court limited preclearance.
+In Bartlett v Strickland (2009), the Court limited the preclearance requirement.
 It applied only to areas where minorities are half the electorate.
 The Court said creating crossover districts isn’t required by Section 2.
 These are districts where minorities, with some majority support, can elect their candidate.

 Shelby County v Holder (2013) changed things further.
 It invalidated Section 4(b) of the VRA.
 This section defined preclearance rules.
 While affecting Section 5, it also increased the role of Section 2 in fighting discrimination.

 These cases show the changing interpretation of Section 2.
-They underscore the ongoing fight for equal voting rights.
+They underscore the ongoing fight for equal voting and other civil rights leaders.

 The Impact of Section 2 of the VRA on U.S. Elections